-Under E3.5(a), Clause 12.2 of AS 1735.2 does not apply because it only requires a width of path of travel from a lift landing to an exit to be 600 mm.
+Under E3.5(a), Clause 12.2 of AS 1735.2 does not apply because it only requires a width of path of travel from a lift landing to an exit to be 1 000 mm.
 This is considered to be inadequate.
-Access to and egress from lift landings must therefore comply with Section D.
+Access to and egress from lift landings must therefore comply with Section D, including access for people with disabilities.